syaghoubi00/ansible-collection-homelab/docs/qemu.md

 ## Overview

-The `qemu_vm` module manages QEMU virtual machines on a host system.
+The `qemu` module manages QEMU virtual machines on a host system.

 ## Requirements